Working Days Calculator UK

 Can I subtract working days?+

 Yes.
 Enter a negative number in the working days field to count backwards from the start date.
+This is how you work out the latest date to start a task so it finishes by a fixed deadline.

 Why is my result different from another calculator?+